mvelazc0/BadZure/README.md

 # Get Help Menu
 Invoke-BadZure

-# Populate a tenant and enable all attack paths
+# Populate a tenant and configure all attack paths with verbose logging
+Invoke-BadZure -Build -Verbose

+# Populate a tenant and configure a random attack path
-Invoke-BadZure -Build
+Invoke-BadZure -Build $RandomAttackPath

-# Use a custom password for initial access
+# Populate a tenant, configure all attack pahts and use a custom password for initial access
 Invoke-BadZure -Build -Password Summer2023!

-# Print JWT access tokens for initial access
+# Populate a tenant, configure a random attack path and provide JWT access tokens for initial access
-Invoke-BadZure -Build -Token
+Invoke-BadZure -Build -RandomAttackPAth -Token

 # Populate a tenant without attack paths
 Invoke-BadZure -Build -NoAttackPaths